Worth Abbey: Abbey church

-The abbey church (one part of the larger Worth Abbey complex of buildings) was built between the years 1964 to 1974 by the renowned English architect Francis Pollen who also designed adjoining buildings.
+The abbey church (one part of the larger Worth Abbey complex of buildings) was built between the years 1964 and 1974 by the renowned English architect Francis Pollen who also designed adjoining buildings.
 It was dedicated to "Our Lady, Help of Christians", consecrated for worship in 1975, and is today a Grade II listed building of 17,000 square feet seating around 900 people.
 Being built for a monastic community to pray the communal Liturgy of the Hours, as well as a parish church for the local community, required a creative design.
 The original construction of a "church in the round" with a stone altar in the centre was considered common for that post Vatican II era, but unique in the architectural construction of churches in the larger UK.
 A general lack of funding delayed the construction and also required many original design features to be abandoned.

 In 2011, the monastic community undertook a year-long renovation and refurbishment of the church led by the equally renowned English architect Thomas Heatherwick.
 The renovated church featured new lighting and a sound system that facilitated worship, along with newly constructed woodwork.
 The pews and monastic choir appointments were made of dark American walnut wood that also used distinctive ash wood embedded in the features.

 Television documentaries

-Worth Abbey was used for television programs that have been described as a combination of "documentary" and "reality television".
-The first three-part series was broadcast in May of 2005 by BBC Two broadcast and was entitled "The Monastery".
-Due to the success of the first series, a second series was broadcast in June of 2006 and was entitled "The Monastery Revisited".
+Worth Abbey was used for television programmes that have been described as a combination of "documentary" and "reality television".
+The first three-part series was broadcast in May 2005 by BBC Two broadcast and was entitled "The Monastery".
+Due to the success of the first series, a second series was broadcast in June 2006 and was entitled "The Monastery Revisited".
 A third series was then produced and broadcast in 2010 and was entitled "The Big Silence".
-The lead monk in these programs was Abbot Christopher Jamison and he would produce a best-selling book series derived from these programs called "Finding Sanctuary: Monastic steps for Everyday Life" and "Finding Happiness: Monastic Steps for a Fulfilling Life".
+The lead monk in these programmes was Abbot Christopher Jamison and he would produce a best-selling book series derived from these programmes called "Finding Sanctuary: Monastic steps for Everyday Life" and "Finding Happiness: Monastic Steps for a Fulfilling Life".